Magnesium has become increasingly popular in the wellness world — and for good reason.

 What to Look For in a Magnesium Supplement

-"Any supplement should be easy to take and well tolerated, meaning it doesn't upset your stomach," says Largeman-Roth.
+"Any supplement should be easy to take and well-tolerated, meaning it doesn't upset your stomach," says Largeman-Roth.

 And it's always important to choose supplements that are made by reputable brands.
 Bonus points if they're third-party tested and follow the FDA's Current Good Manufacturing Practices.

-When it comes magnesium supplements, there are various forms available on the market.
+When it comes to magnesium supplements, there are various forms available on the market.
 Magnesium citrate, for example, is the form most often recommended for managing constipation, according to Michigan Medicine.